7 Days San Francisco - Yellowstone National Park, Grand Teton, Bryce Canyon, Zion National Park, Grand Canyon & Las Vegas

 Visit Yellowstone National Park, the first and oldest National Park in the world.
 Highlights include: Grand Canyon of Yellowstone, Fountain Paint Pot Geyser Basin, Midway Geyser Basin, and the most famous one of all, the "Old Faithful".
 There are various wildlife that calls the park its home, such as the bison, moose, and the grizzly bear.
 Continue on to Grand Teton National Park, the tallest peak rises to 13,770 feet and twelve of the peaks in Teton reach above 12,000 feet and support a dozen mountain glaciers.
 Then tour the town of Jackson, beautiful arches made of elk antlers decorate the central plaza in this town with plenty of shops and restaurants around the area.
 Overnight stay in Pocatello.

-Day 4: Pocatello – Salt Lake City – Bryce Canyon National Park
+Day 4: Pocatello – Aerospace Museum - Salt Lake City – Bryce Canyon

-Arrive in Utah's state capital - Salt Lake City.
-Visit the famous Temple Square and learn about the Mormon settlement in depth.
+Upon arrival in Salt Lake City, tour the famous Temple Square and learn about the Mormon settlement in depth.
 Later in the Afternoon, head to Bryce Canyon National Park.
 The limited archeological findings indicate that this area was used primarily for hunting with most habitation in the river valleys below.
 Over time, erosion has carved colorful limestone into thousands of spires, fins, arches and mazes.
 The formations collectively called "hoodoos," and are arranged and tinted with various colors.

-Hotel: Bryce View Lodge; Days Inn Bryce; or similar
+Hotel: Bryce View Lodge; Days Inn; or similar

 Day 5: Bryce Canyon-Antelope Canyon-Horse Shoe Bend-Zion Park – Las Vegas

 Hotel: Excalibur Hotel and Casino or similar

 The Grand Canyon offers one of the most spectacular examples of erosion not found anywhere in the world.
-Canyon National Park is a designated World Heritage Site and is unmatched in the incomparable vistas that it offers to visitors on the rim.
+Grand Canyon National Park is a designated World Heritage Site and is unmatched in the incomparable vistas that it offers to visitors on the rim.
 You will be overwhelmed by the size, the color and the sound of the Canon carved for billions of years by the Colorado River.
 You might want to fly helicopter over the Grand Canyon, which is surely one of the greatest thrills of your life.

 Your journey begins from stopping by the Magnificent Hoover Dam and then on to the Majestic Hualapai Indian Reservation where is located at the West Rim of the Grand Canyon.
 You can walk along the rim of this great wonder of nature - unblemished by modern civilization.
 You may walk on the Skywalk (Optional tour).
 David Jin, the man who conceived and funded Skywalk makes this U-shaped platform, which extends 70ft over the edge and about 4,000 feet over the canyon floor.
 You may also elect to take a Helicopter ride flight into the Grand Canyon & cruise along the Colorado River aboard a pontoon boat (Optional tour).